Are you wanting to venture into the life of minimalism but not sure where to start?

 One of the best ways to simplify your meals is to meal plan in advance.

 This plays into making fewer decisions because everything is already decided for you at the start of the week.

 You can create simple meals that are easy to cook, require fewer ingredients, and still taste amazing.

 You can also take it up a level by meal prepping too, so you don’t have to work out what you’re going to be eating for lunch when you’re in your mid-week slump because it’s already made and prepared for you.

 You don’t have to eat elaborate, gourmet meals to eat well and eat delicious food.
 Enjoy the simplicity and minimalism of your meals.

-Living a minimalist life doesn’t have to be complicated or require a whole heap fo sacrifice.
+Living a minimalist life doesn’t have to be complicated or require a whole heap of sacrifice.
 You can follow these basic steps and create a simple and minimalist life for yourself that you love and enjoy.